Ft. Lauderdale Car Accident Lawyer

 negligence or recklessness, which can be accomplished through a witness

-phone records.
-With 25 years of combined experience, the lawyers at our
+cell phone records.
+With 30 years of combined experience, the lawyers

 At Feingold & Posner, P.A., our Fort Lauderdale injury attorneys are dedicated to defending the rights of the injured, and we believe that if you have been hurt by a distracted driver you deserve the support of a committed advocate.
 We deliver personalized service to every person we represent because we know that while we represent many clients throughout the region, you have only one attorney.
 You will not owe us a cent unless we are successful in your car accident insurance claim, so you have nothing to lose in seeking our help for securing the justice you deserve.
 If you have been injured in an accident because of a distracted driver, call our firm today to schedule a free consultation where you can ask questions and talk about your case with an experienced Fort Lauderdale personal injury lawyer.